 Implement and launch educational campaigns in the media, print media and social networks to educate citizens about the dangers of driving under the influence of alcohol and drugs.
 Increase the presence of municipal and state police and the rigorous enforcement of traffic laws related to driving under the influence of alcohol and drugs.
-Strengthen mandatory driver education programs for drivers who have been stopped for driving under the influence of alcohol and drugs.
+Strengthen mandatory driver education programs for drivers who have beer stopped for driving under the influence of alcohol and drugs.
 Establish partnerships with owners of bars, restaurants and alcohol outlets to promote responsible consumption of alcoholic beverages.
 Propose harsher penalties for repeat drunk drivers.
-Establish a specialized laboratory with adequate technology to perform drug testing on samples from suspected drivers.

-Have you had the opportunity to observe in the media and/or social networks the prevention campaigns of the Traffic Safety Commission related to the consequences of driving under the influence of alcohol and/or drugs?

-Distracted Driving - Cell Phone Use

-Establish a numerical order from 1 to 4.
-According to your criteria, what's the order of priority that should be assigned to the following strategies related to driving distractions?
+Establish a specialized laboratory with adequate technology to perform drug testing on samples from suspected drivers. lriving u on campaigns of the Traffic Safety Commission related to the consequences of nder the influence of alcohol and/or drugs? ☐ Yes [」 No Rate thes se campaigns based on your opinion □ Very 0 Good ☐ Good ☐ Fair ☐ Poor ☐ Very Poor Do you c onsider these campaigns to be effective? □ Very I Effective Somewhat effective A little effective Distracte d Driving - Cell Phone Use a numerical order from 1 to 4.
+According to your criteria, what's the order of priority do be assigned to the following strategies related to driving distractions?
 Implement educational campaigns for citizens to show the dangers of distracted driving, specifically the use of cell phones while driving.
-Develop and implement road safety education programs in schools, including specific modules on distracted driving and cell phone use while driving.
-Strengthen law enforcement with municipal and state police on the use of cell phones while driving.
-Propose to increase the fine for the use of cell phones while driving.
+Develop and implement road safety education programs in schools, including specific modules on distracted driving and cell phone use while driving. driving. driving.
+Strengthen law enforcement with municipal and state police on the use of driving.